Investing and Storytelling

 In the game of investing, there is no lack of good stories which related to investment ideas or philosophy.

-Keynes described the action of rational agents in a market using an analogy based on a fictional newspaper contest, in which entrants are asked to choose the six most attractive faces from a hundred photographs.
+Keynes described the action of rational agents in a market using an analogy based on a fictional newspaper beauty contest, in which entrants are asked to choose the six most attractive faces from a hundred photographs.
 Those who picked the most popular faces are then eligible for a prize.

 A naive strategy would be to choose the face that, in the opinion of the entrant, is the most prettiest.
 A more sophisticated contest entrant, wishing to maximize the chances of winning a prize, would think about what the majority perception of attractive is, and then make a selection based on some inference from his knowledge of public perceptions.
 This can be carried one step further to take into account the fact that other entrants would each have their own opinion of what public perceptions are.
 Thus the strategy can be extended to the next order and the next and so on, at each level attempting to predict the eventual outcome of the process based on the reasoning of other rational agents.

 "It is not a case of choosing those [faces] that, to the best of one's judgment, are really the prettiest, nor even those that average opinion genuinely thinks the prettiest.
-We have reached the third degree where we devote our intelligences to anticipating what average opinion expects the average opinion to be.
-And there are some, I believe, who practice the fourth, fifth and higher degrees."
+We have reached the third degree where we devote our intelligence to anticipating what average opinion expects the average opinion to be.
+And there are some, I believe, who practise the fourth, fifth and higher degrees."
 (Keynes, General Theory of Employment, Interest and Money, 1936).

-Keynes believed that similar behavior was at work within the stock market.
+Keynes believed that similar behaviour was at work within the stock market.
 This would have people pricing shares not based on what they think their fundamental value is, but rather on what they think everyone else thinks their value is, or what everybody else would predict the average assessment of value to be.

 Walking the Dog vs Investing

-< The moral of the story : Ignore that dog and look at the man J >
+< The moral of the story: Ignore that dog and look at the man J >

 Charles Ellis: «Investing is like playing tennis»